-Based on the principles of love and compassion, Hospice of Mother Tara exists to provide on-going support for the practice of Buddhist Teachings and to assist those who are experiencing pain or illness by providing holistic care and an atmosphere of calm.
+Based on the principles of love and compassion, Tara Meditation Centre exists to provide on-going support for the practice of Buddhist Teachings and to assist those who are experiencing pain or illness by providing holistic care and an atmosphere of calm.

 Glossary of Tibetan and Sanskrit Buddhist Terms Skt =Sanskrit; Tib = Tibetan)

 Abhidhama (Skt; Tib: chö-ngön- pa) One of the three baskets (tripitaka) of the Buddhist canon, the others being the Vinaya and the Sutra; the systematized philosophical and psychological analysis of existence that is the basis of the Buddhist systems of tenets and mind training.